Hellenofuturism

 AND SO IT BEGINS…

-In order to structure and further amplify the hellenofuturist movement, we are preparing to launch the Hellenofuturist Foundation, through which we will do our best to empower and bring into the spotlight those who are nurturing the cultural rebirth of the Hellenic legacy, both in Greece and around the world.
+In order to structure and further shape the hellenofuturist vision, we are preparing to a series of artistic projects to ignite this spark of logic and inspiration, and launch along with it the Hellenofuturist Foundation, through which we will do our best to empower and bring into the spotlight those who are nurturing the cultural rebirth of the Hellenic legacy and future-focused cultural agency, both in Greece and around the world.

 Over the course of the years to come, we will expand upon this concept and lay out not only how to support it but how to help us navigate the Greek symbolism and identity towards the future.